 Regardless of where you keep estate planning documents within your home, it’s always best to keep them all together and clearly identifiable.
 Remember, when the time comes that these documents are needed, your loved ones will already be going through a very difficult time — and having to look all over the house for important estate planning documents when they’re already under considerable emotional stress is an unnecessary burden that can be easily avoided.

-For more information about either creating an estate plan or what to do with your estate plan once it is completed, contact the attorneys at Fleming & Monroe, PLC today to schedule a free consultation.
+For more information about either creating an estate plan or what to do with your estate plan once it is completed, contact Jacob Fleming or Bob Monroe, the Mesa-based attorneys at Fleming & Monroe, today to schedule a free consultation.